Pulveroboletus ravenelii: Description

 The cap is rounded to convex before flattening with age, and attains a diameter of 1-10 cm.
 Its margin is curved inward when young, and usually has hanging remnants of the partial veil.
 The surface is dry and initially coated with fine particles, while later it develops fine hairs or small scales that are pressed down flat on the surface; in maturity the surface usually develops fine cracks or wrinkles.
 It is bright yellow, later turning to orange-red to brownish red.
 The flesh is white to pale yellow, and, when cut, will slowly stain pale blue, then dingy yellow to pale brown.
 Its flesh has been described variously as indistinct, or bitter tasting with an odor of hickory leaves.
 The pore surface is bright yellow before turning dingy yellow to grayish brown with age.
 It stains greenish blue then grayish brown after being bruised or injured.
 The pores, which number about 1–3 per millimeter, are angular to almost circular.
 The tubes comprising the pore surface are 5-8 cm deep.

-The yellow stem measures 4.5-14.5 cm long by 0.6-1.6 cm thick, and is roughly equal in width throughout or somewhat thicker near the base.
+The yellow stem measures 4.5-14.5 cm long by 0.6-1.6 cm thick, and can be roughly equal in width throughout, or either tapered or thicker near the base.
 It is solid (i.e., not hollow), and, above the level of the base, the surface is covered with minute hairs pressed flat against the surface.
 The partial veil, also bright yellow, is cottony and powdery, and remains as a ring on the upper portion of the stem, although in some specimens it merges gradually with the stipe surface and becomes inconspicuous.
 There is white mycelium at the stipe base.

 Pulveroboletus ravenelii produces an olive-grey to olive-brown spore print.
-Spores are elliptical to oval, smooth, and measure 8–10 by 4–5 μm.
+The spores are elliptical to oval, smooth, and measure 8–10 by 4–5 μm.
 The hyphal tissue in the hymenophore is inamyloid and bilateral, meaning it diverges downward from the flesh toward the edge of the hymenophore, away from a central strand.
 The tubes have scattered cystidia on the walls (pleurocystidia) and abundant cystidia on the edges (cheilocystidia).
 The hyphae in the cap cuticle are arranged as an ixotrichodermium–long and typically multi-celled, with erect hyphae embedded in a gelatinous matrix.
 Clamp connections are absent from the hyphae.

 Habitat and distribution

-The fruit bodies of Pulveroboletus ravenelii grow on the ground singly, scattered, or in groups in woods under conifers.
+The fruit bodies grow on the ground singly, scattered, or in groups in woods under conifers.
 Preferred mycorrhizal plant hosts include pine, hemlock, and rhododendron.
-Fruiting occurs from July to October.
-In North America, it is distributed from eastern Canada extending south to the Gulf of Mexico, and west to Texas, Michigan, and California.
-The bolete was reported from a Mexican beech (Fagus mexicana) forest in Hidalgo, Mexico in 2010.
+Fruiting occurs from July to October, later on the North American West Coast.
+On that continent, it is distributed from eastern Canada extending south to the Gulf of Mexico, and west to Texas, Michigan, and California.
+The bolete was reported from a Mexican beech (Fagus mexicana) forest in Hidalgo, Mexico, in 2010.
 It has also been recorded from Costa Rica and Colombia.
 In Asia, it has been found in Indonesia and China.
 It has also been recorded from northeast Australia.